chandharlabs/yesdr-standard/docs/implementations/index.md

 ### [YESDR Installation](Installation.md)

-This describes how to install, use, manage, and remove **YESDR** using the official APT package repository.
-YESDR follows standard Debian/Ubuntu package and service management conventions.
+This section describes how to install, use, and manage **YESDR** using the official APT package repository.

 ### [Protocol Analysis with Wireshark](protocol-tools.md)